The Devonshire Foundation Inc

 Reapplication Policy

-The foundation explicitly notes: "Our multi-year funding is intended to give partners the time needed to achieve organizational growth.
+The foundation explicitly notes: "Our multi-year funding is intended to give partners the time needed to achieve organisational growth.
 Our grantees understand that we will not become annual general operating donors when the grant period ends."

 Application Success Factors